jakecinco/chat-app/README.md

 Initial styling and set up of this component - I like to choose fonts, colors, look and feel - images or anything that makes the app stand out from a ux point of view and is easy to navigate from a ui point of view.
 I like Pixabay for student projects [https://pixabay.com/] this image credit goes to Prawny from Pixabay, the logo icon is from fontawesome.

 This quickly sets up the look and feel with some light Tachyon styling and React Tilt, for animation in React.
+Some cool backgrounds can be found at [lea.verou.me/css3patterns]